-refers to a set of items that frequently appear together in a transactional data set, such as milk and bread.

-A frequent sequential pattern

-such as the pattern that customers tend to purchase first a PC, followed by a digital camera, and then a memory card, is a (frequent) sequential pattern.
+- Frequent patterns are patterns that occur frequently in data. - The kinds of frequent patterns - Frequent itemsets patterns: refers to a set of items that frequently appear together in a transactional data set, such as milk and bread. - Frequent sequential patterns: such as the pattern that customers tend to purchase first a PC, followed by a digital camera, and then a memory card, is a (frequent) sequential pattern. - Mining frequent patterns leads to the discovery of interesting associations and correlations within data.